Gyan%

 06Observations from farmer interviews

 We met each farmer individually, had them use the app live, and talked through the everyday challenges they face.
+Some navigated straight to soil moisture; others never scrolled beyond the first card.

 1 / 10